sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

 - **The `lang` keyword is semantically significant.** Adding the `lang` [keyword](queries.md) informs the parser about language-specific syntax for comments, strings, and code.
 This makes structural search more accurate for that language.
 For example, `patterntype:structural 'fmt.Sprintf(:[args])' lang:go`.
 If `lang` is omitted, we perform a best-effort to infer the language based on matching file extensions, or fall back to a generic structural matcher.

-- **Enclosing patterns with quotes.** Prior to version 3.17, it is recommended to enclose a pattern with quotes, in case the pattern conflicts with other query syntax.
+- **Enclosing patterns with quotes.** Prior to version 3.17, we recommended you enclose a pattern with quotes, in case the pattern conflicts with other query syntax.
 As of version 3.17, quotes should no longer be included, unless the intent is to match actual quotes.
 To avoid syntax conflicts in version 3.17 and onwards, use the `content:` parameter.

 - **Saved search are not supported.** It is not currently possible to save structural searches.